Funyegg/geribot/README.md

 # geribot
-here you all go (finally)\n
+here you all go (finally)

-im not making this easy to customise it wasnt meant to be\n i wanna see jabbas shitty bots
+im not making this easy to customise it wasnt meant to be

+i wanna see jabbas shitty bots